jonasjaeger-sci/mod905/docs/examples/examples-md-fb.rst

 In order to compile the FORTRAN code created in the previous step, we make use of `f2py <https://docs.scipy.org/doc/numpy/f2py/>`_.

-Note that
-in some systems you might actually need to use ``f2py3`` (or, for a specific version: ``f2py3.5`` etc.) to compile the FORTRAN code so that it can be used with Python3.
-You will then have to modify the ``F2PY = f2py`` setting in the Makefile
+Note that in some systems you might actually need to use ``f2py3`` (or, for a specific version: ``f2py3.7`` etc.) in you have several versions of Python installed on your system.
+This is to ensure that the FORTRAN code is compiled with a version that matches the version of Python you are using.
+You will then have to modify the ``F2PY = f2py`` setting in the Makefile.

 .. pyretis-collapse-block::
    :heading: Show/hide the contents of the Makefile